Near East South Asia Center for Strategic Studies: Reaching Out to a Global Audience

-The Center’s goal is to generate a dialogue that begins with the programs and continues after participants leave.
+The Center aims to generate a dialogue that begins with the programs and continues after participants leave.
 NESA produces short, non-attributed executive summaries after seminars and trips.
-These reports, circulated on a limited basis to senior USG stakeholders, contain key/new facts or opinions gleaned from discussions with participants.
+These reports circulated on a limited basis to senior USG stakeholders, contain key/new facts or opinions gleaned from discussions with participants.
 The purpose of the summary is to help senior policymakers stay informed of views to which they would not otherwise be exposed.
 These executive summaries routinely generate responses from the 3- and 4-star general/flag officers and their civilian equivalents.

 The NESA Center Director is leading the development of an active media outreach program, including travel to the Persian Gulf to meet with media in the region.

 Foundation Programs

-The NESA Center conducts various seminars on a near continuous basis year-round, examples of which are provided below:
+The NESA Center conducts various seminars on a nearly continuous basis year-round, examples of which are provided below: